Spending less? Here's how to boost your savings

 If you have extra money sitting in your chequing account, why not put it to work?
 We offer many savings options, and each of them can help you earn more in interest.

 Building a rainy-day fund?
-Consider our Regular Savings account or a Variable TFSA.
+Consider our High Interest Savings Account or a Variable TFSA.
 Both of these accounts can help maximize your savings, with the ability to withdraw funds whenever you need.
 Are you planning for a vacation in a few years, or saving for retirement?
 Consider a Guaranteed Investment Certificate (GIC).
 With a minimum $500, you can choose from one to five-year terms.
 No matter which option you choose, your funds are guaranteed 100% by the Deposit Guarantee Corporation of Manitoba.*

 What to do with your extra savings